MohammadDeen/MohammadDeen/README.md

 Kussmaulallee 4, 91054 Erlangen

 ## Fun Fact
 I love exploring new technologies and often spend my weekends contributing to open-source projects.
-When I'm not coding, you can find me hiking or playing chess.
+When I'm not coding or mixing stuff up in the lab, you can find me hiking or playing tennis.

 ## Links
 - Visit my [GitHub Page](https://mohammaddeen.github.io/) for more information.